Skip to main content

 Riding House Cafe

-Well-known for their pancakes, Riding House is offering their malted deep dish pancakes in three styles: with clotted cream and berry compote, with triple-smoked streaky bacon, blueberries and sour cream, or Caribbean-style, with coconut cream, white chocolate and marshmallows (all accompanied by maple syrup).
+Well-known for their pancakes, Riding House offers an epic regular menu including malted deep dish pancakes in three styles: with clotted cream and berry compote, with triple-smoked streaky bacon, blueberries and sour cream, or Caribbean-style, with coconut cream, white chocolate and toasted marshmallows (all accompanied by maple syrup).

-Crêpes and cocktails are the main event at the newly opened CrêpeAffaire at The Hippodrome.
+Crêpes and cocktails are the main event at CrêpeAffaire in Leicester Square, Islington and Westfield.
 This Pancake Day they’ll be serving up a delicious duo of both sweet and savoury hand-crafted crêpes paired with premium cocktails on tap.
 If you’re looking for pancakes on the go there is also an option to order from the Crêpe & Roll counter.

 Pancake Day Activities in London

 So now you know where to spend your Pancake Day in London.
-Whether you’re indulging on a snack or running down the street, flipping pancakes in a race for charity, you’re going to have a great time celebrating this long standing tradition and holiday in the UK.
-All that’s left to do now is choose between chocolate chips or bananas for your toppings.
+Whether you’re indulging on a snack or watching a pancake race, you’re going to have a great time celebrating this long-standing tradition and holiday in the UK.
+All that’s left to do now is choose between chocolate chips or bananas for your toppings!

 Jessica Dante